ENDA-Automation/amemo/README.md

 It should be sufficient for most use cases, given that cached operations inherently  take long time, the caching mechanism cost should be negligible.
 However, if you need more performance, you can configure the cache store to use a more performant implementation.

 ### FileCacheStore

+> [!WARNING]
+> FileCacheStore tries to resolve all cached results that are promises.
+>
+> TODO: Add a timeout option
+>
+> If that proves to be a problem, turning auto save off might help.

 #### Constructor